janberges/mos2cdw/README.md

     cd model
     python3 optimize.py

-Now we are ready to set up different supercells:
+Now we are ready to relax the structure on different supercells:

-    python3 setup_small.py
-    python3 setup_large.py

-Then we can perform structural relaxations on these supercells:

     python3 relax_small.py
     python3 relax_large.py